hfyxin/pinyin_english_names/README.md

 # English Names in Pinyin
 Find English names that can be read in Chinese pinyin.
+This may help those who want to pick a English name that is close to their Chinese ones.

 For example, the English name Luke can be spelled in Chinese pinyin Lu Ke.